go-gitea/gitea/README.md

 ## License

-This project is under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/go-gitea/gitea/blob/master/LICENSE) file for the full license text.